Skip to main content

 Merry Christmas to both of you.

-This time of year always makes me think of your house: the familiar voices, the food that somehow tastes better there, and the stories that come back every Christmas as if they were part of the decorations.
+This time of year always makes me think of your house: the familiar voices, the food that somehow tastes better there, and the stories that return each Christmas, as if they’re part of the decorations.

 I hope you know how much those memories matter.
-They are not just holiday moments.
-They are part of how our family understands love, patience, laughter, and staying close even when life gets busy.
+They aren’t just holiday moments.
+They’re part of how our family understands love, patience, laughter, and staying close even when life gets busy.

 With all my love,